-Publication requirement.
-At least two of the three manuscripts must have been, at a minimum, submitted for review at least once by the time of the dissertation defense.
+At least two of the three component manuscripts of the dissertation must have been, at a minimum, submitted for review for publication at least once by the time of the dissertation defense.
 The third must be at a stage where submission is planned within 60 days of the defense.
 Manuscripts that have been submitted but rejected satisfy this requirement, but only if rejected manuscripts are subsequently submitted to other journals.
 Students will be required to articulate their plans for submitting publications with their dissertation committee, with specific notation to this effect included in the committee meeting report by the committee chair.